"Reading is the gateway skill that makes all other learning possible."

 This book is a new addition for us and we're really enjoying it.
 It's so much more than a book of recipes.
 There's plenty of history, poetry, and art to keep you coming back for more.

 Black Food is not geared specifically toward kids.
 However, there's plenty of inspiration to be found inside.
-As a result, we're making a list of recipes for our homeschool right now and we can't wait to get started.
+You can see how we're using it in Making West African Cuisine: Jollof Rice with Beans.

 We are just starting to incorporate these really cool continent portfolios from Waseca Biomes, like the Africa Portfolio pictured above, into our continent studies.
 They have all kinds of neat activities in them and are meant to be used in addition to the hands-on Waseca materials.